 When reference is made to several articles published by an author or authors in the same year, the corresponding alphabet letters are written after the year of publication.
-If it is a foreign author, the above procedure must be applied i.e. first the family name, not DAVID.

 If it is a foreign author, the above procedure must be applied, i.e. first the family name, not DAVID R(iesmand), but RIESMAN D.